Program Director

 CRJS 6955 Independent Study 3 s.h.

-Study under the personal supervision of a faculty member with the approval of the graduate director.
+Study under the personal supervision of a faculty member with the approval of the graduate coordinator.
 May be repeated once.

 CRJS 6957 Readings in Criminal Justice 1-4 s.h.